cgiffard/SteamShovel/README.md

 SteamShovel can do a whole lot more, too:

 * Profile timing, order, and stack depth
-* Record environment data like memory or load on a per-expression level
+* Record environment data like memory or load on a per-expression level (set the environment variable `REPORTER_OUTPUT` to `csv` and you'll get an expression level dump of timing and memory data!
 * Save the result of every evaluation of every expression in your codebase, and let you step through the results of your test run, interactively.
 (Coming soon!)